Dfunn1k/holbertonschool-validation/module3_task2/README.md

  clean: Cleanup the content of the directory dist/
  post: Create a new blog post whose filename and title come from the environment variables POST_TITLE and POST_NAME.
+ package: reate a file awesome-website.zip, that containing the directory dist
+ lint: check link format
+ help: Show this help usage

 ➜ make package
 ➜ ls